 There are Māori health papers available if you wish to seek a career with a Māori development perspective.

-555339 Maori Health, Development and Environment (instead of 555401 Health and Environment)
+MAOH501 Māori Health, Development and Environment (instead of HEAL507 Health and Environment)

-527872 Maori Health Promotion
+MAOH701 Māori Health Promotion

-567431 Applied Primary Maori Mental Health
+MAOH702 Applied Primary Māori Mental Health

-567417 Utilising Supervision in Practice
+HEAL710 Utilising Supervision in Practice

 We will support Te Ara Hauora Māori students to form relationships with Māori health providers, industry stakeholders and communities, and AUT Māori staff and students.

 Graduates will be highly skilled as dual qualified oral health practitioners with the ability to practise in private and public health settings.
-Once registered with the Dental Council of New Zealand, graduates provide oral health services, within the dental hygiene and dental therapy scopes of practice.
+Once registered with the Dental Council of New Zealand, graduates provide oral health services to people of all ages within the dental hygiene and dental therapy scopes of practice.